machingclee/2025-10-15-egui-experiment/README.md

 ## Database Setup

 This desktop application automatically creates and initializes the SQLite database on first run.
 No manual setup required!

-The database file (`dev-database.db`) is created in the application directory.
+The database file (`database.db`) is created in the application directory.
 The app includes embedded migration scripts that run automatically to set up the required tables:

+For production deployment, db migration history is embedded in the binary and will be applied on first run.
+The `SQLite` db file will be saved at
+`/%APP_DATE%/database.db` on windows and `~/Library/Application Support/<app-name>/database.db` on mac.

+The tables include:

 - `scripts_folder` - Folder organization
 - `shell_script` - Script storage